2017 Website Re-Design

 I re-designed my 2017 personal website using a user-centered approach, improving brand clarity and site usability.

 Once I narrowed in on the user needs, I began sketching how these needs could be addressed with a pencil and paper.
 The drawings went before an audience for feedback and once my audience agreed on a comfortable flow, I began prototyping the site using Sketch App.
-The prototypes also went before an audience multiple times, once the digital prototypes felt right I moved to prototyping a live version of the site using Squarespace.
-I allowed people to play with the site, and received most of my valuable feedback during these user tests.
-Finally I ported over the digital prototype to my actual Squarespace account where I completed the most recent version of the site.
+The prototypes also went before an audience multiple times, once the digital prototypes felt right I moved to prototyping a live version of the site.
+I asked people to play with the site, and received most of my valuable feedback during these user tests.
+Finally I ported over the digital prototype to my actual web account where I completed the most recent version of the site.
 Colleagues, directors, recruiters, friends & family all played an integral role in the design process.
-Wether it's a small personal site, or a multimillion dollar software update collaboration is by far one of the most important resources.

 The names of the people who provided feedback will be kept anonymous to respect their privacy.